 We have a brand new "out house" facility, thanks to the hard work of Rick, Dan, Jim, Dakota, and a few others.

 It features an actual, working toilet with a water supply.

 Please help us keep it clean and in good shape.

 We have a problem with member email addresses.
 The last couple of times we have tried to send out notices to members, a lot of them came back as un-deliverable.
 At the next launch event, all members need to see Mike Nipper and verify that their contact information is correct.

-Hopefully, things will work out so we can get back to normal later this year.
-If we are able to conduct our two-day launch event in October, we will be having our normal raffle to help raise funds to maintain and improve our launch equipment.
+During the two-day launch event in March, we will be having our normal raffle to help raise funds to maintain and improve our launch equipment.
 One of the prizes will be a 1/100th scale Saturn V Launch Umbilical Tower, This is a display piece only, do not attempt to launch off of it!
 The Estes 1/100th scale Saturn V looks pretty good on it.